rbhardwaj2186/-NLP_FASTAPI_ChatSys/README.md

 We welcome contributions!
 Please fork the repository and submit a pull request with any improvements or new features.
 License

-This project is licensed under the CPR License.
+This project is licensed under the Private License.
+No Duplication is Entertained.